rthacku1/danhammer-site/r/_posts/2015-10-29-differential-eq.markdown

 \lambda = -\frac{2}{3} \pm i\sqrt{\frac{44}{9}}
 $$

-The real part is negative and there is a complex component, such that the system will oscillate around the equilibrium tending inward.
+The real part is negative and there is an imaginary component, such that the system will oscillate around the equilibrium tending inward.
 This behavior is reflected in the animation.
 I guess we didn't really have to go through all this work; but whatever, it's useful for other problems.